tree-ware/tree-ware-kotlin-core/docs/user/role-based-access-control.md

 # TODO

-* Should roles be part of the model or a separate entity stored separately from the model?
+* Should roles be part of the model or stored separately from the model?
-    * The UI needs to list roles, and assign roles to users.
-So it would be better for roles to be a part of the model
+    * The UI needs to list roles, and assign roles to users, so it would be better for roles to be a part of the model
         * This will require the ability for a model to have multiple aux types in the same model
         * This will require the ability to store aux data in the DB
 * Examples